-Christchurch is the largest city on the South Island of New Zealand, with a lot to offer especially for kids.
+Christchurch is the largest city on the South Island of New Zealand, with a lot to offer, especially for kids.
 No matter how you plan your trip to New Zealand, Christchurch is a great place to start, end, or even visit by itself.
-But even I was apprehensive about our most resent visit.
+But even I was apprehensive about our most recent visit.

 There are more things to do in Christchurch today than there were before the earthquakes.
 Classic sites and activities remain such as the Antarctic Centre, Botanic Gardens, historical Tram, and New Regent Street.
 They are now joined by new places such as the Margaret Mahy Playground and Riverside Markets.

-When planning your itinerary, you really only need two days in Christchurch.
-So, here are 6 attractions for kids in Christchurch worth visiting.
+When planning your itinerary, you only need two days in Christchurch.
+So, here are six attractions for kids in Christchurch, worth visiting.

 If you are planning on driving from Queenstown to Christchurch also read: The Ultimate Family Friendly Guide to Queenstown

 When driving from Queenstown to Christchurch here are 5 must do day trips from Queenstown to visit.

 If you have kids, or even if you are a child a heart, the Margaret Mahy Playground in Christchurch is for you.
 The design of this playgrounds inspiration combine elements and stories from New Zealand’s beloved childrens’ writers Margaret Mahy and Elise Locke.